snowplow-archive/snowplow.github.com/_posts/2015-11-13-unified-log-london-4-on-apache-zookeeper-and-analytics-on-write-with-aws-lambda.md

 <h2>2.
 Analytics on write with AWS Lambda</h2>
 </div>

-In this talk, I introduced a widely-used but poorly-understood approach for business reporting on event streams, called analytics on write to distinguish it from the more traditional analytics on read approaches.
+In this talk, I introduced a widely-used but poorly-understood approach for business reporting on event streams, called "analytics on write" to distinguish it from the more traditional "analytics on read" approaches.

 Analytics on write is a four-step process: